Teruo Nakamura: Military service

 Nakamura was an Amis aborigine, born 8 October 1919.
+He could not speak Japanese or Chinese.
+He was given the Japanese name Nakamura as a result of Japanization policies.
 In November 1943, he enlisted in a Takasago Volunteer Unit of the Imperial Japanese Army.
 Nakamura was stationed on Morotai Island, in the Dutch East Indies, shortly before the Allies overran that island in the September 1944 Battle of Morotai.
 Allegedly, the Imperial Japanese Army declared Nakamura dead on 13 November 1944.

 After the Allies captured the island, it appears Nakamura remained there with other stragglers well into the 1950s, though setting off for extended periods on his own.
 In 1956, apparently, he relinquished his allegiance with his fellow holdouts, and set off to construct a solitary camp consisting of a small hut in a 20 × 30 m fenced field.